HL7NZ/nhi/input/pagecontent/glossary.md

 * **Duplicate Name Definition**
   * A Name is a duplicate name for a given NHI number if the 'Given Name', 'Other Given Names', and 'Family Name' match the values for an existing name for that NHI.
   * Concatenated names are included as duplicates.
-  * Duplicates are case sensitive (mark Fraser and Mark Fraser are not considered duplicates).
+  * Duplicates are case insensitive (mark Fraser and Mark Fraser are considered duplicates).

 * **Registered Name Definition**